Mid-Air Drawing of Curves on 3D Surfaces in Virtual Reality: Conclusion

 We have presented a detailed investigation of the problem of real-time inked drawing on 3D virtual objects in immersive environments.
 We show the importance of stroke context when projecting mid-air 3D strokes, and explore the design space of anchored projections.
-A 20-participant remote study showed {\it mimicry} to be preferred over the established {\it spraycan} projection for projecting mid-air strokes on 3D objects in AR/VR.
-Both {\it mimicry} projection and performing VR studies in the wild do have some limitations.
+A 20-participant study showed \emph{mimicry} to be preferred over the established \emph{spraycan} projection for projecting 3D strokes onto objects in \revm{VR}.
+Both \emph{mimicry} projection and performing VR studies in the wild do have some limitations.
 Further, while user stroke processing for 2D interfaces is a mature field of research, mid-air stroke processing for AR/VR is relatively nascent, with many directions for future work.
+Our study contributes a high-quality VR data corpus comprising $\approx 2400$ user strokes, projected curves, intended target curves, and corresponding system states, useful for future data-driven techniques for mid-air stroke processing.

 \paragraph{``In the wild'' VR Study Limitations} Ongoing pandemic restrictions presented both a challenge and an opportunity to remotely conduct a more natural study in the wild, with a variety of consumer VR hardware and setups.
 The enthusiasm of the VR community allowed us to readily recruit 20 diligent users, albeit with a bias towards young, adult males.
-While the variation in VR headsets seemed to be of little consequence, there was a notable difference in shape and size of the 3D controllers.
-Controller grip and weight can certainly impact mid-air drawing posture and stroke behavior.
-Controller size is also significant: a larger Vive controller for example, has a higher chance of occluding target objects and projected curve, as compared to a smaller Oculus Touch controller.
-We could have mitigated the impact of controller size by rendering a standard drawing tool in VR, but we preferred to remain application agnostic, rendering the familiar, default controller that matched the physical controller in participants' hands.
-Further, no participants explicitly mentioned the controller getting in the way of their ability to draw.
-Overall, our study contributes a high-quality VR data corpus comprising $\approx 2400$ user strokes, projected curves, intended target curves, and corresponding VR system states.
-This data can serve as a benchmark for future work in mid-air stroke projection, and data-driven learning techniques for mid-air stroke processing.
+While the variation in VR headsets seemed to be of little consequence, differences in controller grip and weight can certainly impact mid-air drawing posture and stroke behavior.
+Controller size is also significant: a larger Vive controller, for example, has a higher chance of occluding target objects and projected \revm{curves}, as compared to a smaller Oculus Touch controller.
+We could have mitigated the impact of controller size by rendering a standard drawing tool, but we preferred to render the familiar, default controller that matched the physical device in participants' hands.
+Further, no participant explicitly mentioned the controller getting in the way of their ability to draw.